iriiiina/it.irina-ivanova.eu/README.md

 ## General

-Profile page of Irina Ivanova: https://irina-ivanova.eu
+IT portfolio page of Irina Ivanova: https://it.irina-ivanova.eu

 ## Used Tools